Color Space¶

 Registering colormaps¶

-To make your custom colormap available throughout your session:
+To make your custom colormap available globally in your session:

 import matplotlib as mpl